dzhusoft/Image-resizer-for-Amazon-merch-on-demand/README.md

 # Image-resizer-for-Amazon-merch-on-demand
 ## Description
-This is a tool which enables the users to resize the images that are created for the Amazon merch on demand to different sizes, this will look for the main content of the picture and fit it inside other sizes without changing the ratio.
+This is a tool which enables the users to resize the images that are created for the Amazon merch on demand to different sizes, this will look for the main content of the picture and fit it inside other sizes without or with changing the ratio.

 ## How to get this tool
 In order to use this tool, you need to buy it from the developer for "100 Euros" through PayPal at the link: [https://paypal.me/abdoudzhu]